Allen-Synthesis/EuroPi/.github/ISSUE_TEMPLATE/standard-issue.md

 ---
-name: Standard Issue
+name: Bug Report
-about: Report any issue with hardware, software, or documentation
+about: Report any issue with software
 title: "[Bug Report]"
 labels: bug
 assignees: ''

 ---

-# Bug Report / Hardware Issue (delete as appropriate)
+# Bug Report

-*Change the labels and title according to the content of the issue (delete this text)*

 **Describe the bug**
 A clear and concise description of what the bug is.